shepelt/lunar/docker/README.md

-# Lunar Gateway - Docker Deployment
+# Noosphere Router - Docker Deployment

 Fully containerized deployment with Kong + Backend combined in a single container.